JunhaJeon/Text-Adventure-Game/README.md

 exit – Quit the game

+📘 Use of ChatGPT

+ChatGPT was used to help generate descriptions for examinable objects in the game.
+These descriptions were used in the external data file (data.txt).

 # School Project
 This project was part of my coursework for the "COMP1405 Fall 2023" at Carleton Universiry.